threefoldfoundation/www_threefold_io/content/newsroom/june_2025_calls/index.md

 <br/>

-*Note: This call was rescheduled from June 17 due to the [.tf domain outage](https://forum.threefold.io/t/tf-domain-outage-action-plan/4607).*
+*Note: This call was rescheduled from Tuesday June 17 due to the [.tf domain outage](https://forum.threefold.io/t/tf-domain-outage-action-plan/4607).*

 <br/>